WRITING TEAM MEMBERS:

 Moravian cultural practices include oral storytelling.
 It may be that Mary was a practiced storyteller—and that she had told the story of her life—before she related her life history to Susanna Strickland.

 Susanna Strickland compiled Mary Prince’s story.
 This means Susanna listened to Mary tell her story, and she then wrote it down.
-Very likely, Susanna left out parts of the story that Mary told her.
+Very possibly, Susanna left out parts of the story that Mary told her.
 She may have left them out because she thought they could put the project in jeopardy.
-For example, Susanna may have left out parts of the story that dealt with Mary's sexuality because she thought them inapproprate for readers.
+For example, Susanna may have left out parts of the story that dealt with Mary's sexuality because she thought them inappropriate for readers.
 Another reason she may have left parts out was because of available space.

 At the time, Susanna was a budding writer.
 She was a new convert to Methodism and to Abolition, and she was an acquaintance of Thomas Pringle.
 A member of a middle-class literary family, she may be best remembered for her later work Roughing It in the Bush, published in 1852.